jyutzler/Bridge-Systems/system.md

 1NT — (Pass) — 2♦ — (Double) — 2♥ = Real fit for hearts — pass with only two hearts

-Suit bids have a different meaning if the opponents intervene.
+Higher level suit bids have a different meaning if the opponents intervene.

-   * 2♥, 2♠ = To play, 5+.
    * 3♣, 3♦ = Invitational, 5+, denying a stopper if a suit was shown.
    * 3♥, 3♠ = Game force, 5+, denying a stopper if a suit was shown.